Kwasow/flutter_audio_as_service/README.md

 A Flutter plugin by Tailosive Development (@TailosiveDev) created by Karol Wąsowski (@KarolWasowski) Licensed under the BSD License

+# This plugin is not mantained
+I built this plugin as I needed for my app, but since I moved away from Flutter a long time ago it's been very difficult to manage this and keep it updated.
+I'm sorry to be leaving this in the current state, but if anyone is interested in picking it up from here - please contact me.

 We are now accepting feature and pull requests.

 The plugin is Android only as of now.